- by Daniel

 Especially when it seems everyone else is fine and dandy.

-But by letting your pain make you angry you are only giving yourself even more problems.
+But by getting into negative thought patterns and letting your pain make you angry you are only causing yourself even more problems.

-And by becoming angry you can make life a misery for your close friends and family.
+And by becoming angry and bitter you can make life a misery for your close friends and family.

-Which may make them withdraw their support which is something we all desperately need.
+Which may force them to withdraw their support, which is something we all desperately need.

-Because being in a supportive relationship has been shown to be great for the long-term well-being and quality of life of a person with chronic pain.
+Because having supportive relationships has been shown to be great for the long-term health, well-being, and quality of life of a person with chronic pain.

-So we really need to nip this anger in the bud if we are going to fight back against chronic back pain.
+So it's really important to nip this anger in the bud if you are going to get rid of persistent back pain.

-The good news however is that there are 3 proven anger management strategies you can use that can stop this anger before it develops.
+And the good news is there are 3 proven anger management strategies you can use that can stop this anger before it develops which are: